dev-achintha/restful-api-demo/README.md

 This repository contains the code for the Horizon Students API, a simple RESTful API designed to manage student information.
 The API provides endpoints to perform CRUD (Create, Read, Update, Delete) operations on a MySQL database table named `horizonstudents`.
 Below, you'll find information on how to use and configure the API.

+## Online Testing

+I have deployed this API online, and you can test it using 👉 [this link](https://soc-achinthas-projects.vercel.app/restful/horizonstudents)👈.
+You can use Postman or any API testing tool to interact with the API.

 ## Installation and Configuration

 1. **Clone the Repository:**